schimar/euto/README.md

 ## Initial setup

-In order to log into the ws, you need to log into the UIBK VPN and log into https://fwauth-ext.uibk.ac.at.
+In order to log into the ws, you need to log into the UIBK VPN as well as https://fwauth-ext.uibk.ac.at.
 Then, you can log in to euto with your username and password:

 ```
 ssh <user>@lt181-eutops.uibk.ac.at